U.S. Supplement/Issue 111/Text

 Index to U.S. Supplement[edit]

 Enclosed with this issue of the U.S. Supplement is an index of major items published in the Supplements for the year 1966.
 Secretaries of local Spiritual Assemblies as well as individuals will wish to file it for ready reference to recent communications from the National Spiritual Assembly.
+[Page 2]

 Now is the Time[edit]

 Now if ever is the time to tread the path which the dawn-breakers of a previous age have so magnificently trodden.
-Now is the time to carry out, in the spirit and in the letter, the fervent wish so pathetically voiced by ‘Abdu’l-Bahá, Who longed, as attested in the Tablets of the Divine Plan to “travel though on foot and in the utmost poverty” and raise “in cities, villages, mountains, deserts and oceans” “the call Yri-Baha’u’l-Abhci!”
+Now is the time to carry out, in the spirit and in the letter, the fervent wish so pathetically voiced by ‘Abdu’l-Bahá, Who longed, as attested in the Tablets of the Divine Plan to "travel though on foot and in the utmost poverty" and raise "in cities, villages, mountains, deserts and oceans" "the call Yá-Bahá’u’l-Abhá!"

 Shoghi Effendi, p.
 131, Citadel of Faith